Floppy disk drive interface: 8 inch

 The de facto standard 8 inch FDD interface is based upon the Shugart Associates models SA800/801 FDDs and models SA850/851 FDDs.
-The signal interface uses a dual in-line 50-pin PCB edge connector which mates to a flat ribbon cable connector; separate connectors are provided for both AC and DC power.
+The signal interface uses a 50-pin PCB edge connector which mates to a flat ribbon cable connector.
+Separate connectors are provided for both AC and DC power, as many 8 inch drives used AC spindle motors.

 5.25 inch

 The de facto standard 5.25 inch FDD interface is based upon the Shugart Associates SA400 FDD.
-The signal interface uses a dual in-line 34-pin PCB edge connector which mates to a flat ribbon cable connector; a separate connector is for DC power.
+The signal interface uses a 34-pin PCB edge connector which mates to a flat ribbon cable connector.
+DC power is provided on a separate connector.
 The 34-pin connector is similar in pinout to the standard 50-pin connector for 8 inch FDDs.

 3.5 inch

-It uses a dual in-line pin style connector mating to a socket connector, collectively slightly smaller than the PCB edge pin connecter and mating socket used for the 5¼ inch standard but with the same 34-pin definitions as the 5¼ inch standard.
-A universal cable would have four drive connectors, two for each size of FDD.
-A separate connector is provided for d.c. power.
+The de facto standard for 3.5 inch drives uses a 34-pin header mating to an IDC Berg connector, collectively slightly smaller than the PCB edge pin connector and mating socket used for the 5¼ inch standard but with the same 34 pin definitions as the 5¼ inch standard.
+A separate connector is provided for DC power.
+A 'universal' cable would have four drive connectors, two for each size of FDD, although cables which have only two drive connectors are common.
+The cable is normally a ribbon cable.
+For IBM-compatible floppy controllers, a twist in the cable reverses the order of conductors 10 through 16 for the second connector.
+This allows two drives connected to the same cable to be addressed by the host controller without having to select drive assignments with jumpers on the drives themselves.
+Only two drives may be connected to such a cable.
+If there are four drive connectors at least two must remain unused.